 CBR & Plate Bearing

-SWG is a UKAS accredited supplier for regular California Bearing Ratio (CBR) tests by either plater bearing, BS1377 or Transport Road Laboratory Dynamic Cone Penetrometer (TRL DCP) methods.
-We also provide UKAS accredited Plate bearing testing using 300, 400, 450 and 600mm diameter plates.
+SWG is a UKAS accredited supplier for regular California Bearing Ratio (CBR) tests by either plate bearing or Transport Road Laboratory Dynamic Cone Penetrometer (TRL DCP) methods.
+We also provide UKAS accredited Plate bearing testing using 300, 450 and 600mm diameter plates.
 Applications for these types of test include Road Pavement design, formation and subgrade assessments, adoptable highways, mobile and tower crane stability and pile matt design to BRE470.
 If further advice is needed for any of these design aspects please get in touch.

 Our full UKAS schedule can be referenced on the UKAS website using the following link: